 - There is an effective vaccine available for the flu.
 There is no vaccine available for COVID-19, but development and testing are in progress.

-Based on currently available information, people aged 65 years and older and people of any age with serious underlying medical conditions may be at higher risk of severe illness from COVID-19.
-Preexisting medical conditions that increase the risk of serious illness include:
+People aged 65 years and older and people of any age with serious underlying medical conditions may be at higher risk of severe illness from COVID-19.1 Preexisting medical conditions that increase the risk of serious illness include1,2:

 - Chronic lung disease or moderate-to-severe asthma